 No, however if you have had any recent medical investigations relating to your condition, they may be discussed to ensure we have a full picture of your health and condition which aids in getting an accurate assessment.

 In the rare event any serious pathology is suspected, you’ll be guided to your GP or the Accident and Emergency department.
 A letter detailing your issues will be given or faxed through to your doctor.

 No – you are free to make an appointment with no referral.

 However, if trying to claim on a medical insurance policy, your insurer may request a doctor’s referral first.

-Unfortunately, at present we are unable to process direct payments from medical insurers, but full receipts of payment will be given which can be used to reclaim costs.
-Please check with your medical insurer prior to your appointment as no responsibility for their refusal to cover costs will be taken by the Dizziness, Balance & Concussion Centre.
+Please check prior to your appointment as no responsibility for their refusal to cover costs will be taken by the Dizziness, Balance & Concussion Centre.